-We use the formation of supramolecular species to probe fundamental phenomena observed in aqueous solution.
-In particular, we are interested in garnering information about the Hydrophobic Effect (why oil and water don’t mix), and the Hofmeister Effect (why co-solute salts modulate the solubility of organic solutes).
+We use water-soluble hosts and the formation of supramolecular complexes to probe fundamental phenomena observed in aqueous solution.
+In particular, we are interested in garnering information about the Hydrophobic Effect (the phenomenon whereby oil and water don’t mix), and the Hofmeister Effect (most succinctly put as how salts affect the solubility of organic solutes).
 Both phenomena are of immense importance to the biological realm where they control biomolecule structure and function, and medicinal chemistry where they modulate drug delivery and binding.
-They are also key factors in a host of other fields of chemistry including green chemistry and environmental remediation.
+They are also key factors in a host of other fields including green chemistry and environmental remediation.

-We use a combination of Isothermal Titration Calorimetry (ITC), Nuclear Magnetic Resonance (NMR) spectroscopy, UV-vis and fluorescence spectrometry, and osmometry to probe how changes to a solution influences the thermodynamics of host-guest complexation.
-The hosts and guests associate through mutually complementary hydrophobic surfaces, and it is the interaction of these surfaces that is controlled by their solvation and how they interact with co-solutes such as chaotropic salts.
-We also collaborate with computational chemists who provide an in silico perspective on the systems under study.
+We primarily use a combination of Isothermal Titration Calorimetry (ITC), Nuclear Magnetic Resonance (NMR) spectroscopy, Dynamic Light Scattering (DLS), UV-vis and fluorescence spectrometry, to probe the systems in question.
+In particular we are interested in the hydration of different molecular surfaces, and how cations and anions interact with the non-polar or charged areas in a solute.
+To aid us in these endeavors we collaborate with computational chemists who provide an atomistic, in silico perspective on the systems under study.